pmuens/awesome-serverless/README.md

 - [Serverless on AWS is a game changer](https://read.acloud.guru/why-serverless-with-aws-is-a-game-changer-3cb37e25f638#.gcs3c5ks0) - Why serverless architectures are disrupting the industry.
 - [Hands-on guide for Apache OpenWhisk](http://thenewstack.io/hands-guide-creating-first-serverless-application-apache-openwhisk) - Tutorial which shows how to build the first OpenWhisk serverless application.
 - [Announcing OpenWhisk integration](https://serverless.com/blog/openwhisk-integration-with-serverless) - Announcement blog post about OpenWhisk integration into the Serverless Framework.
+- [OpenWhisk and the Serverless Framework](https://medium.com/openwhisk/openwhisk-and-the-serverless-framework-b05ce569137a#.kmwjovadq) - OpenWhisks blog post about the Serverless Framework integration.

 ## Screencasts